glaukommatos/Gymder/README.md

 ## Todos

 - [ ] See about moving what logic I can out of `CardPileView` and into a view model or similar.
+- [ ] Add ability to reload once gyms are swiped (need to make some minor changes to `CardPileView` to support this).
-- [ ] Continue to yak-shave and improve the relationship between `CardPileView` and its data source.
+- [ ] Improve relationship between `CardPileView` and its data source.
+I'm iffy on the current implementation.

 ## Screenshot